 CONGRATULATIONS!!!
 This is the step you’ve been waiting on.
 After weeks (and possibly months) of diligence and patience, the seller has agreed to your terms and the mortgage paperwork has been signed.
 Your Kime Realty Realtor and loan officer will review your closing documents with you three business days prior to closing.
 Your Kime Realty Realtor will attend the closing with you.
 Our advice for this step is simple: shake hands, take your keys, and start moving into your new dream home.
 You’ve earned it!!

 Your Dream Home Awaits

-Following these steps will pave the way to finding your next home.
+Following these 8 Easy Steps will pave the way to finding your next home.
 At Kime Realty, we use our years of experience and industry resources to help you find your new southeast Michigan home quickly and stress-free.
 Contact us at Kime Realty today and let’s get moving!